The Genitive Case in German: 5 Uses You’ve Got to Know

 So how do you use these prepositions along with the genitive?
 The article and object following each preposition takes the genitive.
 Take a look at the examples below and you’ll quickly have a good idea of how to form these.

-Während des Konzertes, hat meine Mutter mich angerufen.
+Während des Konzerts hat meine Mutter mich angerufen.
 (During the concert, my mother called me).
-In this example, des Konzertes is in the genitive form.

 3. With certain verbs

-This is a fairly uncommon use of genitive.
-Once upon a time, plenty of German verbs used genitive, but over the years more and more verbs have switched over to Akkusativ.
-Genitive constructions with verbs tend to sound rather archaic and formal, but they’re still sometimes used, so you should at least be aware of them.
+This is a fairly uncommon use of the genitive.
+Once upon a time, plenty of German verbs used genitive, but over the years more and more verbs have switched over to the Dativ.
+Genitive constructions with verbs sometimes sound quite archaic and formal, but they’re still sometimes used, so you should at least be aware of them.

-How do you use genitive case with certain verbs?
+How do you use the genitive case with certain verbs?

 Remember, only a handful of verbs still take genitive.
 A few of the more common ones are: